 David Burns' research and practice engage architecture, media, and politics.
 His work manifests as site specific art, academic research and writing, and innovative pedagogies in spatial design and media studies.
-His current research - as a PhD candidate at the Centre for Research Architecture at Goldsmiths - analyses issues of sovereignty and extraterritoriality in the spatial politics of the Woomera Rocket Range in South Australia, specifically the British nuclear weapons testing in Maralinga during the 1950s and 60s.
+His current research – as a PhD candidate at the Centre for Research Architecture at Goldsmiths – examines the material-media histories of Maralinga, South Australia, site of the British nuclear weapons testing in the 1950s and 60s.

 David’s practice includes the curation and development of public conversations and project commissions for major arts organisations and biennales including the Venice Biennale, the Prague Quadrennial, the Gwangju Design Biennale, Kaldor Public Art Projects, Sherman Contemporary Art Foundation, and Arts Centre Melbourne, among others.
 His work has been curated into exhibitions of architecture, art, and design in North America, Europe, Asia, and Australia.
 In 2010 he co-founded the curatorial collective N with Sam Spurr and Adrian Lahoud.
 In 2016 he established N Editions to publish limited edition books, art, and music.